 Enoki mushrooms contain ergothioneine an antioxidant and show radical scavenging activity, suppressed lipid oxidation (brown color) of bigeye tuna meat and ground beef for more than 12 and 7 days during ice storage (7).

 Furthermore, enoki mushroom acts as antimetabolic agents used to prevent post-harvest melanosis in shrimp and other crustaceans (8).
 Therefore, enoki mushroom may be useful as a food additive for stabilizing the fresh color of tuna meat during ice storage (9).

 5. Immune booster enoki mushrooms

 Enoki mushroom is a rich source of polysaccharides enhance the structure and function of thymus and spleen.
 Which is important for T lymphocytes activation and maturation (10).
 Moreover, oligosaccharides of enoki mushroom act as a potential immunomodulatory agent and natural antioxidant which shows radical scavenging activities and useful in oxidation and immune applications (11).

 6. Eating enoki mushrooms helps in the prevention of constipation

-Presence of polysaccharides (glucan) in enoki mushroom show probiotics effect.
+The presence of polysaccharides (glucan) in enoki mushroom shows the effect of the probiotic.
 It promotes the proliferation of intestinal bacteria, lactic acid, acetic acid, and other short-chain fatty acids.
 Thus stimulate peristalsis, increase stool moisture, improve intestinal motility, and improve constipation (12).

 7. Keep the brain and gut healthy